-Third Party refers to any person who is not a current student or employee of the Component, including but not limited to vendors and invited and uninvited visitors.
+Third Party refers to any person who is not a current Student or Employee of the Component, including but not limited to vendors and invited and uninvited visitors.

-Third-Party Reporting refers to the submission of a complaint of sexual misconduct by a person on behalf of another person.
+Third-Party Reporting refers to the submission of a Formal Complaint or Report of Sexual Misconduct by a person on behalf of another person.

 Title IX Coordinator is the person who has been designated by each Component to coordinate efforts to comply with and implement this Policy.
-The Title IX Coordinator is responsible for conducting the administrative investigation of reports of sexual misconduct and is available to discuss options, provide support, explain Component policies and procedures, and provide education on relevant issues.
+The Title IX Coordinator is responsible for conducting the administrative investigation of reports of Sexual Misconduct and is available to discuss options, provide support, explain Component policies and procedures, and provide education on relevant issues.
 The Title IX Coordinator may designate one or more Deputy Title IX Coordinators.
-Each Component will identify and provide complete contact information for their Title IX Coordinator and all Deputy Coordinators in various locations, including but not limited to the Component's website; the student's handbook; the Dean of Students Office; Human Resources; and Campus Police or Security; or their equivalents.
+Throughout this Policy, the use of the term "Title IX Coordinator" includes such designees.